U.S. extends BMW deadline to get replacement air bag inflators

-March 24 (Reuters) - BMW AG will get five more months to acquire Takata air bag replacement parts for a massive recall because tests showed some of the substitute inflators may also be defective, the U.S. auto safety agency said on Thursday.
+(Reuters) - BMW AG (BMWG.DE) will get five more months to acquire Takata 7312.T air bag replacement parts for a massive recall because tests showed some of the substitute inflators may also be defective, the U.S. auto safety agency said on Thursday.

 The deadline for the German automaker was extended to Aug.
 31 because a replacement driver-side air bag inflator made by a supplier other than Takata failed during testing, the National Highway Traffic Safety Administration (NHTSA) said.